-Delivery of the Instructional Programs: The largest concentration of classes and attendance has been associated with the Panorama campus through in-person, online, or hybrid instruction.
-The long-established Delano center has been a second location for concentrated in-person instruction.
+Delivery of the Instructional Programs: The largest concentration of classes and attendance has been associated with the main campus through in-person, online, or hybrid instruction.
+The long-established Delano location has been a second location of concentrated in-person instruction.

 Various locations in the Bakersfield area have been used to bring instruction to where students live, attend high school, or work.
-Under the umbrella of Rural Initiatives, BC has increasingly delivered instruction in the rural communities of Arvin, Wasco, Delano, and more.
+Under the umbrella of Rural Initiatives, the College has increasingly delivered instruction in the more rural communities.

 In response to the pandemic, Bakersfield College increased online offerings for students.
-Considering the lower nationwide online success rates, BC is monitoring online courses to enhance existing support services available to students online.
+In light of the lower nationwide online success rates, the College is monitoring online courses to enhance existing support services available to students online.